 - The US Centers for Disease Control and Prevention web site with additional information.

-To create an additional space for continued connection during these times of increased isolation we will be offering online video chat support groups starting next week.
+To create an additional space for continued connection during these times of increased isolation we will be offering online video chat support groups.
 These groups are free and open to our members, volunteers, supporters, and the general public – anyone who could use a little connection and support.
 You are welcome to join and invite your friends and family as well.
 Spread the word!

 Who We Are